dora-rs/dora-rs.github.io/docs/guides/Debugging/logs.md

 We are planning to improve the integration of logs with opentelemetry-logs and so this feature is still a bit experimental.

-If you want to have a realtime feed of your logs, you can also use experimentally the following features:
+If you want to have a realtime feed of your logs, you can also use experimentally the following command:

 ```bash
 watch -n 0.1 tail -n 20 /tmp/<DATAFLOW_ID>-<NODE_ID>.txt